Luggage Storage Newark Airport

 LuggageHero partnered up with more than 120 local shops around NYC.
 This gives you the opportunity to find the location that suits your travel plans the best and store your luggage at a low hourly rate.

 Don’t spend precious time commuting far around NYC to store your luggage.
-Search for the area you want to explore, leave your luggage with one of our trusted partners and off you go to explore The Big Apple.
+Search for the area you want to explore, leave your luggage with one of our trusted partners, and off you go to explore The Big Apple.

 With LuggageHero you can turn your travel day into a holiday and get the most out of your days in New York City.
+Use the app or the website to find the best luggage storage near you.

 Newark Airport has an easy connection to Port Authority Bus Terminal and Penn Station getting you quickly into the heart of New York.
 45 minutes with the Newark Airport Express Train will take you there hassle-free.